dynamax-adventures-helper/dynamax-adventures-helper.github.io/README.md

 [RotomLabs](https://rotomlabs.net/sword-shield/dynamax-adventures-types) was scraped to get which pokemon are in adventures and their moves

+> Due to some of the data being scraped, it might not be 100% accurate

 ## Running
 `npm run dev` for dev

 `npm start` for normal use

+## Future Enhancmens